SeanPlusPlus/mcp-workshop/README.md

 - ✔️ Renamed `logs/` to `tracing/` to avoid `.gitignore` conflicts
 - ✔️ Added a `time` tool that returns the current ISO timestamp
 - ✔️ `index.js` now runs multiple test prompts to exercise each tool + fallback response

-Next up: Add a third tool, introduce message schema validation, or create a dynamic tool registry
+- ✔️ Introduced a dynamic `toolRegistry` in `src/tools/registry.js`
+- ✔️ Refactored `handleMessage()` to detect and invoke tools through the registry

+Next up: Add more tools, enrich tool metadata, or enforce schemas using something like Zod